Tutorial 2 - Going “hyper”spectral

 Cue up triumphant brass horn noises

 Enter the realm of the Apparent Visible Wavelength (or AVW).
 Let’s not go into too much detail here so that we can get to work, but in short, the AVW represents a one-dimensional variable that describes the weighted harmonic mean of a given Rrs spectrum.
 Imagine trying to balance a single Rrs spectrum on the tip of a pin - the wavelength where the spectrum is perfectly balanced is the AVW (units of nm).
-This balance point shifts proportionally in response to sublte changes in that spectrum.
+This balance point shifts proportionally in response to subtle changes in that spectrum.
 As a typical rule of thumb, lower AVW values (440 - 490 nm) represent relatively clear, less productive waters while higher AVW values (490 - 600 nm) represent more turbid, productive water masses.
-Capiche?

-Let’s dive in and mess around with some spectra then, and see what these images are trying to tell us.
+Let’s dive in and mess around with some spectra and see what these images are trying to tell us.
 By the end of this tutorial, you will have:

-Login to NASA Earth Access
+Login to NASA Earthdata

 import earthaccess